To be updated with all the latest news, offers and special announcements.

 Iranian Caucasus

-The Iranian Cheetah Society had started its fieldwork to study the status and needs of big carnivores in the Iranian part of the Caucasian region since 2010.
-This vast and heterogenic ecosystem is part of the Caucasian ecologic region that is shared amongst six countries situated between the Black Sea and the Caspian Sea.
-There are four provinces located in Caucasian region including West Azerbaijan, East Azerbaijan, Ardebil, and Gilan while some other habitats of the neighbor provinces such as Qazvin and Zanjan are tightly connected to this region.
-The unique and remarkable biodiversity of the area has an international conservation value; therefore, the Iranian Cheetah Society had considered cooperating with the Department of Environment (DoE) of Iran.
-Through these years we had used different approaches and methods and focused on Persian leopard and Eurasian lynx earlier while the upcoming project is going to resolve human-bear conflict in Gilan province Brown Bear hotspots.
+The Iranian Cheetah Society has undertaken fieldwork since 2010 to study the status and requirements of big carnivores in the Iranian part of the Caucasian region.
+This sizeable and heterogeneous ecosystem is part of the Caucasian ecological region shared among six nations located between the Black Sea and the Caspian Sea.
+The unique biodiversity of this area has international conservation significance; hence, the Iranian Cheetah Society plans to cooperate with the Department of Environment (DoE) of Iran.
+Over the years, we have used various techniques and methods, focusing on the Persian leopard and Eurasian lynx and Brown Bear hotspots.